Vietnam.vn - Nền tảng quảng bá Việt Nam

 In these places, they arrange staff to work in the project's PR (public relations) department to welcome tourists/residents who come to visit and learn.
 In addition to native speakers, these staff are also fluent in English to introduce, present and answer questions from tourists.

-They arranged separate paths, convenient for tourists to visit the restoration site; provided visitor cards and hard hats for visitors to wear when entering the site, limiting the risk of falling or being hit by falling restoration materials.
+They arranged separate paths, convenient for tourists to visit the restoration site; provided visitor cards and hard hats for visitors to wear when entering the site, limiting the risk of accidentally falling or falling into the restoration materials.
 Those were very good experiences that I had.

-At restoration sites such as the recent Chua Cau, I have seen very large billboards introducing the ongoing restoration project.
-However, very few people have access to the site, so they do not have the opportunity to read and know this information.
-Therefore, it is necessary to transform the information on those "inactive" billboards into "live" information, spreading on websites, Facebook, Instagram, TikTok, etc.
+At restoration sites such as the recent Japanese Covered Bridge, I saw huge billboards introducing the ongoing restoration project.
+However, very few people approached the site, so they did not have the opportunity to read and know this information.
+Therefore, it is necessary to transform the information on those “inactive” billboards into “live” information, spreading on websites, Facebook, Instagram, TikTok, etc.

 Comment (0)